mantidproject/mantid/dev-docs/source/IndirectDataAnalysisAddingFitType.rst

 FqFit
 -----

-In the `FQFitConstants.h` file there are sets of maps of {"Function name", "FunctionString"}, e.g.
+In the `FQFitConstants.h` file, there are sets of maps of {"Fit function class name", "Fit function class initialization string"}, e.g.
 `{std::string("TeixeiraWater"), std::string("name=TeixeiraWater, Tau=1, L=1.5, constraints=(Tau>0, L>0)")}`.
 To add
-a new function to FqFit you simply need to add it to this list of available functions.
-Currently we divide up the functions into Width, EISF, and All with the intent that the list of functions would change depending on what data is loaded into the tab, however as it is not yet implemented for the workspace input it uses the list for All.
+a new fit function to FqFit you simply need to add it to this list of available functions.
+Currently, we divide up the functions into Width, EISF, and All with the intent that the list of functions would change depending on what data is loaded into the tab, however as it is not yet implemented for the workspace input it uses the list for All.